verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

    This step causes the validation and creation of the model resource.
    No other resources or objects are created as a result.
-   Bindings applied in the future may reference these models.
+   Bindings applied in the future may reference this model.

 1. Apply the application's binding.

    ```shell script
    kubectl apply -f ./hello-world-binding.yaml
    ```

-   This step causes the validation and then creation of the binding resource.
+   This step causes the validation and creation of the binding resource.
    The binding creation triggers the activation of a number of Verrazzano operators.
-   These operators create other Kubernetes objects (e.g. deployments, replicasets, pods, services, ingresses) that collectively provide and support the application.
+   These operators create other Kubernetes objects (for example, deployments, replicasets, pods, services, ingresses) that collectively provide and support the application.

 1. Configure the application's DNS resolution.